4TUResearchData-Carpentries/WebAPI4RDM/README.md

 Before attending the workshop, please ensure you have:

--(Required) Two private tokens in data.4tu.nl (main enviroment) and in next.data.4tu.nl (test environment)
+- (Required) Two private tokens in data.4tu.nl (main enviroment) and in next.data.4tu.nl (test environment)
 - The `yq` a command-line YAML processor (similar syntax to `jq`).
     - Linux
     ```bash